zaneticIT/omega/README.md

 ### `cd ./backend/src`
 ### `node server.js`

-Add the omega.sql file inside ./backend/src into your MySQL and run to build the database and tables
+Add the omega.sql file inside ./backend/src into your MySQL and run to build the database and tables needed